 We recommend that you use the Amazon Web Services SDKs to make programmatic API calls to KMS.

-Clients must support TLS (Transport Layer Security) 1.0.
-We recommend TLS 1.2.
+All KMS API calls must be signed and be transmitted using Transport Layer Security (TLS).
+KMS recommends you always use the latest supported TLS version.
 Clients must also support cipher suites with Perfect Forward Secrecy (PFS) such as Ephemeral Diffie-Hellman (DHE) or Elliptic Curve Ephemeral Diffie-Hellman (ECDHE).
 Most modern systems such as Java 7 and later support these modes.

 All KMS operations require Signature Version 4 .